linyuunc/group-tasks/README.md

 This includes a list of group tasks that are used in cooperative learning, peer tutoring and computer-supported collaborative learning
 # Updated 10/01/19

-The following eight cooperative learning methods were discussed in Johnson and Johnson (2000).
+# The following eight cooperative learning methods were discussed in Johnson and Johnson (2000).

 Learning methods are summarized briefly.

 Besides talking about the effect size of each cooperative learning methods, he also talks about evaluating these methods on a five-point scale according to five dimensions a) ease of learning in the method (b) ease of initial use in the classroom, (c) ease of long-term maintenance of use of the method, (d) robustness of the method (applicability to a wide variety of subject areas and grade levels), and (e) ease of method's adapting to changing conditions.
 The Top five were considered more direct shown as D on the paper’s name.
 The more conceptual Learning Methods are noted as C. The results indicate that the more conceptual the cooperative learning method, the higher the achievement of cooperative compared with competitive learning.

-                **The methods were ordered in the way as Table 3 in Johnson and Johnson (2000)**

-#1.
-Learning Together (LT) (Johnson & Johnson,1975/1999) D
+**1. Learning Together (LT) (Johnson & Johnson,1975/1999) D **

 Description: Their work about learning together was published on the book Learning Together and Alone.
 I was not able to access their book either online or through library.
 Kagan mentioned the differences between his methods and Learning Together.
 The Johnsons postulate five conditions under which cooperative learning is productive: 1.
 Clearly perceived Positive Interdependence 2.
 Considerable promotive Face-to-Face interaction 3.
 Clearly perceived Individual Accountability and personal responsibility to achieve the group's goals 4.
 Frequent use of the relevant Interpersonal and Small-Group Skills  5.
 Frequent and regular Group Processing of current functioning to improve the group's future effectiveness.
 Kagan explained that Johnsons do not include structures in their model.
 Training in the Johnson model requires practice in lesson planning.
 The Johnsons use the term "Groups" instead “teams”.